Garfield Wood: Early life

-Gar Wood was born on December 4, 1880 in Mapleton, Iowa, into a family of 13 children.
+Gar Wood was born on December 4, 1880, in Mapleton, Iowa, into a family of 13 children.
 His father was a ferryboat operator on Lake Osakis, Minnesota, and Gar worked on boats from an early age.

+Garwood Industries

 In 1911, at age 31, he invented a hydraulic lift for unloading coal from rail trucks.

-Garwood Industries

 He established the Wood Hoist Co. in Detroit, Michigan, and soon became a successful businessman.
 Later, he changed the company's name to Garwood Industries, which built racing and pleasure boats under the Gar Wood brand.
 Wood also capitalized on experience with coal unloaders to successfully produce and market GarWood truck, bus and coach bodies.
 He had a home in Algonac, Michigan.

 Garwood Industries also built truck bodies, tractor attachments and winches that were used by truck and tractor manufacturers such as Allis-Chalmers, International Harvester, and were an OEM supplier to both the civilian and military market.
 Many trucks built during World War II came equipped with Garwood bodies and winches.
-Garwood Industries also developed the garbage truck, originally sold as the Garwood Load Packer.
+Garwood Industries also developed a garbage truck with a compactor, originally sold as the Garwood Load Packer.

 Racing career

 In 1916, Wood purchased a motorboat for racing called Miss Detroit.
-He also bought the company that made it, run by brothers Chris and Henry Smith (who would work for Wood until 1922, when Chris formed the Chris Smith & Sons Boat Company in Algonac, Michigan, renamed Chris-Craft in 1924).
-This led directly to the construction of Gar Wood brand pleasure craft.
+He also bought the company that made it, run by brothers Chris and Henry Smith (who would later found Chris-Craft in 1924).
+This led to the construction of Gar Wood brand watercraft.